Should I worry about heavy periods?

 Do heavy periods affect fertility?

-There are many elements to be considered when looking at factors that can impact fertility, including alcohol intake, smoking, weight and age.
+There are many factors that can impact fertility, including alcohol intake, smoking, weight and age.
 Whilst heavy periods themselves do not cause infertility, they can be a symptom of other conditions which are linked to problems with conceiving.
 Blocked fallopian tubes from PID, and the absence of regular ovulation in PCOS and endometriosis are all common causes of fertility problems.
 As previously mentioned, these can be a cause of heavy periods.
 Complications due to fibroids may result in fertility problems, but only in rare circumstances.

 When to worry about heavy periods

 Due to the larger loss of blood you experience during a heavy period, you may be at risk of anaemia.
-Known as an iron-deficiency, anaemia can lead to headaches, tiredness and breathlessness.
-A simple blood test carried out by your doctor can determine if this is an underlying cause.
+Anaemia can lead to headaches, tiredness and breathlessness.
+A simple blood test carried out by your doctor can check for anaemia.

 Treatment for heavy periods

-Dreading every month due to the worry of really heavy periods is a misery you don’t have to endure – we will soon be offering tranexamic acid right from The Lowdown’s shop to help you manage painful and heavy periods!
+Dreading every month due to the worry of really heavy periods is a misery you don’t have to endure.

 Tranexamic acid is a non-steroidal, anti-inflammatory drug (NSAID) used in the treatment of heavy periods.
 It is a non-hormonal option, perfect for those looking to avoid hormonal treatments.
-It works to control bleeding by helping the blood to clot, and is available to buy for over-18s from The Lowdown.
 Tranexamic acid reduces menstrual blood loss by up to 50%.
 It is only taken for a short time each month to control your monthly bleeding.
 Usually this is two (500mg) tablets taken three to four times a day, for the first three to four days of your period.

 The hormonal coil (IUS) is another effective treatment for heavy periods.
 By releasing progestogen, the lining of the womb is thinned.
 Periods become lighter, less frequent, and may stop completely.
 The IUS should not be confused with the IUD, aka the copper coil.
 This can have the opposite effect and sometimes makes periods heavier!
 The copper coil is an effective contraception and a great non-hormonal choice, but is best avoided by those experiencing heavy periods.